pieeg-club/BioRon_EEG/README.md

 ### 🔌 Hardware Designs:
 Our repository hosts detailed schematics, layouts for creating active EEG electrodes.
 Whether you're a hardware enthusiast or a researcher, you can find everything you need to build your own electrodes from scratch.

-🧪 Testing and Validation: We're committed to ensuring the accuracy and reliability of our electrodes.
-Our testing protocols, validation results, and data analysis scripts are available for transparency and collaboration.

 📊 Data Analysis Tools: Access tools and scripts for processing, analyzing, and visualizing EEG data collected using the active electrodes.
 We believe that data-driven insights should be accessible to everyone.

 ### 🤝 Contributing: